10-Academy-batch-4-week-9/speech-to-text-data-collection/README.md

 - ``Apache Kafka``: To sequentially log streaming data into specific topics
 - ``Apache Airflow``: used  to create, orchestrate and monitor data workflows.
 In other words, he will be used to create and update the model, whilst also scheduling such tasks.
 - ``S3 Buckets``: For storing transformed streaming data
+- ``Appache Spark`` : It will be used for data preprocessing,to validate the data   and finally transform the data into corpus text.